realpython/python-guide/docs/writing/documentation.rst

 main source for the software, and some basic credit information.
 This file is the main entry point for readers of the code.

-An :file:`INSTALL` file is less necessary with python.
+An :file:`INSTALL` file is less necessary with Python.
 The installation instructions are often reduced to one command, such as ``pip install module`` or ``python setup.py install`` and added to the :file:`README` file.